 WordPress Sheffield – Code Clinic

-The final stop of the day was at Sheffield Hallam University where we run the monthly WordPress Sheffield meetup.
+The final stop of the day was at Sheffield Hallam University where I help to run the monthly WordPress Sheffield meet-up.
 This month was our ‘Code Clinic’.

-I have written a full summary topics covered over at the Make Do blog so I will not regurgitate the information here, however here are some quick links.
-The topics covered (along with the answers provided in the session) were as follows:
+I have written a full summary topics covered over at the Make Do blog so I will not regurgitate the information here.

 We, like many others, list our WordPress event on Meetup, so if you want to come along to an event in your area, that could be a good place to start.